encrypt0r/valia-app/README.md

-# valia-app
+# Valia App
-An that suggests movies to watch
+An that suggests movies to watch.
+It's a very cool app.